MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

 The following example shows how to use `authentication=ActiveDirectoryIntegrated` mode.
 Run this example on a domain joined machine that is federated with Azure Active Directory.
 A contained database user representing your Azure AD user, or one of the groups you belong to, must exist in the database and must have the CONNECT permission.

-Before building and running the example, on the client machine (on which, you want to run the example), download the [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java) and its dependencies, and include them in the Java build path
+Before building and running the example, on the client machine (on which, you want to run the example), download the [Microsoft Authentication Library (MSAL) for Java](https://github.com/AzureAD/microsoft-authentication-library-for-java) and its dependencies for JDBC Driver 9.1 and above, or [Microsoft Azure Active Directory Authentication Library (ADAL) for Java](https://github.com/AzureAD/azure-activedirectory-library-for-java) and its dependencies for driver versions prior to JDBC Driver 9.1, and include them in the Java build path

 Replace the server/database name with your server/database name in the following lines before executing the example: